 Spring Brown crinkle cut paper Small foam robin eggs (bought at a craft store) Summer Sand Seashells Optional: Blue marbles or gems Fall Dried pinto beans Artificial leaves Winter Shaving cream Blue and/or silver glitter Side note: I’ve never made a sensory bag with shaving cream before, so not sure if… Read More Seasonally Sensory!

 Original idea from here.
 What you’ll need: Water bottles Artificial leaves Cotton balls Glitter Yellow pom poms Oil Blue food coloring Tape Dump some water out of each of the bottles and place each weather condition into one of the bottles.
 Sunny – yellow pom poms (they sell large pom poms, but I’m cheap, so… Read More Wacky Weather Bottles!

 Easter grass Plastic eggs Washi tape (or other tape) – To tape the eggs shut – Little man loves to crumple the bags!

-What you’ll need: Toilet paper tube (paper towel tube would be even better) Rice Toothpicks Masking tape Washi tape (48 rolls for 8 dollars?!
-I know they are skinny but the designs are adorable!)
-Scissors Wire cutters Pen Start by poking holes all over the toilet paper tube with a pen (I tried poking… Read More Rain Sticks
+What you’ll need: Toilet paper tube (paper towel tube would be even better) Rice Toothpicks Masking tape Washi tape Scissors Wire cutters Pen Start by poking holes all over the toilet paper tube with a pen (I tried poking holes with the toothpicks, but they broke).
+Then stick the toothpicks through the holes.
+Next,… Read More Rain Sticks

 What you’ll need: Two plastic spoons Plastic egg Rice Washi tape (any type of tape will work, but washi tape is pretty!)
 Open your plastic egg and fill half of it with rice.
 Then close it up, and tape it shut.
 Finally place the tops of both spoons on each side of the egg, and… Read More Egg Shakers